Asaranth/UtilitiesPlus/README.md

 5. **Increased Equipment Set Limit**
    - Extends the equipment set limit from the default of 8 to a robust 100 sets.

+6. **Minimap Socials Display** ✅ **(New!)**
+   - Adds customizable text displays near the minimap showing the number of **Guild** and **Friends** (WoW + Battle.net) online.
+   - Hovering over the display shows detailed tooltips:
+     - **Guild**: Shows character names (without realm) and their zones, color-coded by class.
+     - **Friends**: Shows **currently logged in characters** from WoW friends and Battle.net (WoW only), also with class-colored names and zones.
+   - Click behavior:
+     - Left-click: Opens a whisper to the selected name.
+     - Right-click: Sends a party invite.
+   - Fully configurable in font, size, alignment, color, and positioning.

+---

 ## Usage

 Once UtilitiesPlus is installed, you can start using its utility commands.
 Below is a list of commands: